MaxwellKrioz/Next-Cloud-Test/README.md

-Run the command " npm install "
+in the root directory, Run the command " npm install "

-then npm start and test it in your localhost:8000
+then "npm start" and test it in "http://localhost:8000/app".